chriswayg/react-native-minimal-app/readme.md

 ### Add the main App file

-- Create an `index.js` file with 'Hellow World':
+- Create an `index.js` file with a quote:

 ```js
 import React from 'react';